sauravkumal/health-backend/README.md

 ## Local development

 This application utilizes telegram webhook to receive updates.
-So we need to se tup telegram to send its updates to our local development server.
+So we need to set up telegram to send its updates to our local development server.

 We are going to use `ngrok` to set up webhook to point to our local server.